jbq2/IT202-010/public_html/Project/milestone1.md

 <tr><td> <a rel="noreferrer noopener" target="_blank" href="https://github.com/jbq2/IT202-010/pull/43">https://github.com/jbq2/IT202-010/pull/43</a> </td></tr>
 <tr><td> <a rel="noreferrer noopener" target="_blank" href="https://github.com/jbq2/IT202-010/pull/52">https://github.com/jbq2/IT202-010/pull/52</a> </td></tr>
 <tr><td> <a rel="noreferrer noopener" target="_blank" href="https://github.com/jbq2/IT202-010/pull/55">https://github.com/jbq2/IT202-010/pull/55</a> </td></tr>
+<tr><td> <a rel="noreferrer noopener" target="_blank" href="https://github.com/jbq2/IT202-010/pull/59">https://github.com/jbq2/IT202-010/pull/59</a> </td></tr>
 <tr><td> <em>Sub-Task 4: </em> Explain briefly how the process/code works</td></tr>
 <tr><td> <em>Response:</em> <p>IMPORTANT NOTE: Pull request 55 is tied to a branch that was mainly<br>for creating the validation code for profile.php.
 However, I made fixed an<br>error that I had noticed in login.php while I was working on this<br>branch.
 Sorry if this caused any confusion.</p><br><p>Upon form submission (onsubmit), the validate<br>javascript function is called.
 In this function, a check of the email/username<br>field is made.
 In short, the program runs a regex comparison for<br>the entered information.
 If it has an &#39;@&#39; symbol, but still does<br>not follow conventional email format, then a flash message is shown saying &quot;Invalid<br>email address.&quot;  If the field contains information that does not have an<br>&#39;@&#39; symbol, then the check for valid username is made.
-The same<br>process is used in this section of the code--the only differenc is the<br>regex.
-We compare the textfield to see if it contains letters, numbers,<br>underscores, or dashes, and if it is between 3 to 16 characters. <br>As for a password validation, the entered information is checked to be at<br>least 8 characters in length.
-If not, a flash message is shown<br>saying &quot;Password is too short.&quot;  If either condition is failed, the return<br>value of the validation function is false.
-Otherwise, it returns true.</p><br><p>For the<br>PHP code, there are a set of checks made that are very similar<br>in structure to the set of changes in registration.php.
-Fields are initially<br>checked to be empty.
-If they are filled, the email/username field is<br>checked.
-If it contains an &#39;@&#39; symbol, then the email check is<br>performed using is_valid_email.
-Otherwise, a username check is performed using is_valid_username. <br>A password check is then made, initially checking if the field is empty.<br> If it is populated, is_valid_password is used to validate the length of<br>the password.
-If all these checks are successful, the program moves on<br>to the query phase.</p><br><p>For the code screenshot, a query is prepared and executed<br>in the try statement.
-In short, the entered username is first checked<br>if it exists in the database, and if so, the password is checked.<br> If the password matches (through password_verify, which compares hashes), the roles of<br>the user are fetched.
-Once all this goes through successfully, the user<br>and user roles are saved to the session and the appropriate navbar and<br>welcome message is shown.<br></p><br></td></tr>
+The same<br>process is used in this section of the code--the only difference is the<br>regex.
+We compare the textfield to see if it contains lowercase letters,<br>numbers, underscores, or dashes, and if it is between 3 to 16 characters.<br> As for a password validation, the entered information is checked to be<br>at least 8 characters in length.
+If not, a flash message is<br>shown saying &quot;Password is too short.&quot;  If either condition is failed, the<br>return value of the validation function is false.
+Otherwise, it returns true.<br> The subfunctions for the username/email and password checks are defined in helpers.js.</p><br><p>For<br>the PHP code, there are a set of checks made that are very<br>similar in structure to the set of changes in registration.php.
+Fields are<br>initially checked to be empty.
+If they are filled, the email/username field<br>is checked.
+If it contains an &#39;@&#39; symbol, then the email check<br>is performed using is_valid_email.
+Otherwise, a username check is performed using is_valid_username.<br> A password check is then made, initially checking if the field is<br>empty.
+If it is populated, is_valid_password is used to validate the length<br>of the password.
+If all these checks are successful, the program moves<br>on to the query phase.</p><br><p>For the code screenshot, a query is prepared and<br>executed in the try statement.
+In short, the entered username is first<br>checked if it exists in the database, and if so, the password is<br>checked.
+If the password matches (through password_verify, which compares hashes), the roles<br>of the user are fetched.
+Once all this goes through successfully, the<br>user and user roles are saved to the session and the appropriate navbar<br>and welcome message is shown.<br></p><br></td></tr>
 </table></td></tr>
 <table><tr><td> <em>Deliverable 3: </em> Feat: Users will be able to logout </td></tr><tr><td><em>Status: </em> <img width="100" height="20" src="https://via.placeholder.com/400x120/009955/fff?text=Complete"></td></tr>
 <tr><td><table><tr><td> <em>Sub-Task 1: </em> Add a screenshot showing the successful logout message</td></tr>